 February 22 to 28 is National Eating Disorders Awareness Week.
 We'll be sharing information about this important issue throughout the week, from what to do if you or a friend is suffering from an eating disorder to how to love your body just the way it is!
 Be sure to check out all of our content here.

 In college, sharing a living space with other girls is never perfect.
 There is always going to be some friction, whether it’s a difference in living styles (like someone who never takes out the trash), or “boy drama” between two of your roommates that you have to mediate.
-Though these little bumps in the road may seem dire at the time, usually everyone gets over the issues at hand, and you eventually find yourselves back to watching Gossip Girl together and having “roomie dinners,” right?
+Though these little bumps in the road may seem dire at the time, usually everyone gets over the issues at hand, and you eventually find yourselves back to watching Scandal together and having “roomie dinners,” right?